 Student A writes the correct answer according to what is asked in question number 3 and uses a mirroring formula on the X axis.
-The hope in question number 3 is to see the student's ability to use terms, mathematical notations and structures to present ideas and describe relationships and models of situations.
+The hope in question number 3 is to see Student's ability to present ideas and describe relationships and situation models, mathematical notations, and structures.
 The facts written by student A have met the abilities in the third indicator, just not yet detailed adding other necessary explanations.
 This shows that students commit procedural mistakes that cannot solve problems in various simple forms and manipulate them.
 The third indicator has an expected point that has not been met from student A's answer, namely "also able to describe relationships and situation models".
 However, student A gives an answer that matches the question given.

-Based on the interview results, student A stated that it was difficult when doing question number 3.
+Based on the results of the interview, student A stated that it was difficult when doing question number 3.
 The difficulty is caused by the mirroring formula against the X and Y axes, which are almost the same, so they are sometimes reversed.
 Some students express minor difficulty if the question is negative because sometimes they forget to operate it.
-However, judging from the results of student answers, students have almost fulfilled the third indicator of mathematical communication skills, namely the ability to use terms, mathematical notations and structures to present ideas and describe relationships and situation models.
+However, based on the results of the students' responses, the students have fulfilled the third indicator of mathematical communication skills, i.e., the ability to use terms, mathematical notations, and structures to present ideas and describe relationships and situation models.
 It lacks the ability point in "describing relationships and situation models".
 According to students, the questions given have no drawing commands, so students only write down formulas that are remembered when facing problems.
 This shows that students lack the initiative to double-check the correctness of the answers.
 So that learning that trains students to recheck the answer sheet can familiarize students to provide several answers or checking steps when solving questions.